dotnet-websharper/docs/content/core/routing.md

 * `Router.List`: Creates a list parser/writer.
 Similar to `Router.Array`, just uses F# lists as data type.
 * `Router.Option`: Creates an F# option parser/writer.
 Writes or reads `None` and `Some/x` segments.
 * `Router.Nullable`: Creates a `Nullable` value parser/writer.
 Writes or reads `null` for null or a value that is handled by the input router.
 For
 * `Router.Infer`: Creates a router based on type shape.
-The attributes recognized are the same as `Sitelet.Infer` described in the [Sitelets documentation](sitelets).
+The attributes recognized are the same as `Sitelet.Infer` described in the [sitelets documentation](sitelets).
 * `Router.Table`: Creates a router mapping between a list of static endpoint values and paths.
 * `Router.Method`: Creates a router that only parses request with the inner router, it the HTTP method methes the given method argument.
 By default, routers ignore the method.
 * `Router.Body` : Creates a router that parses and serializes any value to and from the request body with custom functions.
 If the will be used on server-side only to parse requests and generate links, the serialize function can return just a null or empty string.
 For example `Router.Body id id` just gets the request body as a string.